The Czech Republic is an amazing country with a wealth of culture, history, architecture, and natural beauty.

 Due to numerous rebuilding and fortification throughout the centuries, the castle buildings represent every architectural style of the last millennium.
 There’s the Gothic St. Vitus Cathedral (whose official name is the Cathedral of St. Vitus, Wenceslas & Adalbert; locally: metropolitní katedrála svatého Víta, Václava a Vojtěcha), the Romanesque Basilica of St. George, a monastery, and several palaces, gardens, and defense towers.

 If you want to tour the Prague castle, you can find information on tickets and tours here.

-Next up is a tourist spot that’s less… ancient.
-After he was murdered in December 1980, John Lennon became a pacifist hero for many Czechs.
+Next up is a tourist spot that’s a little less… ancient.
+After his murder in December 1980, John Lennon became a pacifist hero for many Czechs.
 An image of Lennon was painted on this wall, along with political graffiti.

 After a full day of walking, spend the evening around Malá Strana – look for the swans along the Vltava, watch the sunset over Charles Bridge, and end the day with a local meal or drinks.

 If you’re craving light comfort food, check out Cukrkávalimonáda.
-If you’d rather partake of the famous Czech beers, Mlýnská Kavárna couples beautiful views of the Vltava and the Old Town with an extensive drinks list.
 If you want the full-on traditional Prague experience, visit Cafe Savoy or U Modré Kachničky.
+Or if you’re up for traditional cuisine coupled with local craft beer, book a seat aboard the Lod’ Pivovar.
 Wherever you end up eating in Malá Strana, you’re in for a good first night.

 To go back to your hotel, the nearest public transportation stops are Malostranská metro station along line A and the LRT and tram stop Malostranské náměstí for trams 12, 20, and 22.